graeme-hill/snakebot/readme.md

 node index.js 5000 defensive_hungry
 ```

+Port and algorithm are parameterized so that you can easily run multiple instances at the same time using different algorithms.

 ## Adding a new bot

 Just add a new js file to the `algorithms/` directory and export `move`, `start`, and `meta`.